 Saffron Indian on Micklegate.
 Join Willie Wales, and maybe Georgie, at his (allegedly) favourite York Indian restaurant.

 Thai?
 The Old Siam on Micklegate.

 A stunning place to eat lunch is Grey's Court behind the Treasure's House.
 Used in the filming of Eternal Law with Sam West (now starring in Hyde Park on Hudson) and visited by Drew Pritchard of Quest TV's Salvage Hunters.
 Drop down off the walls into their beautiful garden and if it's too cold to sit outside aim for a sofa in the gallery.
 It's like having your lunch in a stately home and the food is lovely.
 Now doing weddings.
 Be warned, the service can be appalling.

-Our new kid on the block, literally on our block as it's only a few minutes walk away in our neighbourhood, Trinacria.
-A Sardinian cafe bar just like the one's I frequented whilst living in Italy.
-Now open on a Friday and Saturday evening and THE place to go during every day.
+Our new kid on the block, literally on our block as it's only a few minutes walk away.
+Trinacria.
+A Sardinian cafe bar just like those I frequented whilst living in Italy.
+Now open on a Friday and Saturday evening and THE place to go during any day.
 Great pasta, superb ice cream and licenced too.
 I can't recommend this place too highly.

 - Where to find the best chefs in the city?